 It’s very common for visionaries to change the world with products truly ahead of their time, and for us mere mortals, these technologies may be very tough to adopt but very vital to our competitiveness.
 A good example is the advent of Hadoop, from the Apache Foundation, (Another open source organization in our hearts) to help us deal with big data.
 The problem, Hadoop and its ecosystem is very complex like the big data it handles.
 The result is a multitude of very profitable organizations have sprouted to help us adopt Hadoop, and they are not shy to show their appreciation with donations.

 Choice.
 That’s the norm for the modern consumer, choice.
-There are an estimated more than 2.8 million applications in the android store alone, leading to the proliferation of searches like best this and highest rated that, the long and the short, referrals have become all too important.
+There are an estimated more than 2.8 million applications in the Android store alone, leading to the proliferation of searches like best this and highest rated that, the long and the short, referrals have become all too important.
 But how do you get referrals without adoption, give the people the product to use free, then have them share their great experiences.
 Once they are hooked, you sell them other stuff inside the software.
 You solve adoption issues and earn income simultaneously.
 Speaking of the Google play store, that’s how most applications make their money in there.
-But our favourite example is a little closer to home, the free accounting software from Wave apps, which we use free for basic functions with some paid tax features.
+But our favourite example is a little closer to home, the free accounting software from Zoho Books, which we use free for basic functions with some paid tax features.

-Use Open Source to Develop your Own Market
+Use Open Source to Develop Your Own Market

 Remember how at times you can be too ahead of the curve, “open source” can be a great way to ensure adoption of paradigm-shifting technologies.
 This is where the beauty of knowledge sharing really shines through.
 When big data came through, it was a puzzle and mystery for everyone, with very few understanding it and its application, but thanks to the Google Analytics Academy, web analytics is slightly less so now, more adopted, and this could be the reason why the Google Analytics suite, is so widely adopted.